MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-csat.md

 Avg CSAT | The average CSAT survey score for the topic.
 Impact | The topic's customer satisfaction impact score.
 The customer satisfaction impact score is the overall average CSAT survey score including the topic minus the overall average CSAT survey score excluding the topic.

 The chart displays the impact as a red or blue bar.
-The midpoint is the overall average CSAT survey score.
 A red bar indicates that the topic's average CSAT survey score is lower than the average average CSAT survey score, resulting in a negative impact on overall average CSAT survey score.
 A blue bar indicates that the average CSAT survey score is higher, resulting in a positive impact on overall average CSAT survey score.

-Improving the average CSAT survey score for the top customer satisfaction impact topics in red will have the greatest impact on improving customer satisfaction.
+Improving the average CSAT survey score for the top customer satisfaction impact topics in red will have the greatest impact on improving the overall CSAT score.

 To see additional information about each topic, click the Detail link to display the Topic details dashboard.
 For more information, see [Topic details dashboard](analytics-topic-details.md).